knight-lang/knight-lang/specs.md

 ## 4.5 Quaternary (Arity 4)
 ### 4.5.1 `SUBSTITUTE(string, number, number, string)`
 This function is used to substitute the range `[start, start+length)` (where `start` is the second argument and `length` is the third)  of the first argument with the last.
-Note that they do not have to be the same length---the string should grow or shrink accordingly.
-Indexing starts at `0`---that is, `SET "abc" 0 1 "2"` should return the `"2bc"`.
-Also note that this function should return a new string---the original one should not be modified.
+Note that they do not have to be the same length—the string should grow or shrink accordingly.
+Indexing starts at `0`—that is, `SET "abc" 0 1 "2"` should return the `"2bc"`.
+Also note that this function should return a new string—the original one should not be modified.

 If either the starting point or the length are negative numbers, this function is undefined.
 If the starting index is larger than the length of the string, the behaviour is undefined.